VCSTDN2024/prog6221-poe-Byronxvi/README.md

 ## Overview

-This WPF-based chatbot is the final version of the Cybersecurity Awareness project.
+The completed Cybersecurity Awareness project is this WPF-based chatbot.
-It features a full graphical interface with:
+ It has a comprehensive graphical user interface that includes:

 -  Interactive Chatbot (with NLP + memory)
 -  Task Assistant with Reminders